H. F. B. Lynch: Biography

 Lynch was the only son of the Mesopotamian explorer Thomas Kerr Lynch, of a landed Irish family based at Partry House, County Mayo, and Harriet Taylor, the daughter of Colonel Robert Taylor, a British political resident at Baghdad, and his Armenian wife.
+The Armenian ethnicity of his maternal grandfather may have played a role in his interest in Armenia.
+The explorer Henry Blosse Lynch was his uncle.
 He was born in London and educated at Eton College, the University of Heidelberg, and Trinity College, Cambridge, where he studied classics.
 Although called to the bar from the Middle Temple in 1887, he eschewed a career in law in favour of working for his family business, Lynch Brothers, a commercial firm founded in Baghdad in 1841 which exported goods from Britain to Mesopotamia.
 He became the company's chairman in 1896.

 Lynch was admitted as a freeman of the Worshipful Company of Bowyers of the City of London in 1888.

 Lynch was elected at the 1906 general election as Member of Parliament (MP) for Ripon, but was defeated at the January 1910 general election.

 Lynch died, unmarried, of pneumonia in a hotel in Calais in 1913.
 He left half of his estate to Trinity College.
-He also bequeathed a large number of middle-eastern artefacts to the British Museum.
+He also bequeathed a large number of Middle Eastern artefacts to the British Museum.
 Photographs by Lynch are held by the British Library and in the Conway Library at The Courtauld Institute of Art whose archive, of primarily architectural images, is being digitised under the wider Courtauld Connects project.